 London FYE Courses and Credits

 Skidmore’s Scribner Seminar forms an important foundation for success at Skidmore and introduces first-year students to a number of the College’s intellectual expectations and learning approaches.

 Course covers the social, political, economic and environmental influences that shaped London's development between the mid 15th century and the end of the Second World War.
 Traces the expansion and contraction through the destruction of the metropolis in 1666 and the causes and consequences of London's subsequent expansion.
 London's economy, social structure, and government will also be examined.
-(Fulfills Social Science requirement.)
+(4 credits)

 Credits and grades from the First-Year Experience in London will be Skidmore credits and grades: students will receive Skidmore credits, and grades received will count toward their Skidmore GPA.